 What Is an Energy Audit?

 An energy audit is the crucial first step to assess where energy is consumed in your home or commercial building.
 With an energy audit, we can determine exactly which measures will make your structure more energy efficient and save you significant amounts of money over time.
 We also make it possible for you to receive Efficiency Vermont, Vermont Gas (VGS), and other applicable rebates and incentives for thermal improvements to your home.

-The energy audit begins with a 2-3 hour building inspection.
+The energy audit begins with a 2-4 hour building inspection.
 This includes a review of your insulation, heating and cooling systems, appliances, and “thermal envelope” (i.e., basements, attics, windows, doors, crawl spaces).
 We use specialized equipment such as infrared cameras and blower door test equipment.
 An infrared camera helps us detect heat loss, air infiltration, and moisture problems.
 A blower door depressurizes the house helping us locate and measure the volume of air leaks.
 We also do an inspection and test of the boiler/furnace and test the efficiency of the heat distribution systems in your home or commercial building.

 Energy Audit Offerings

 Home Energy Audits

-Having performed energy audits on hundreds of homes throughout Vermont, our BPI Certified energy auditors have the knowledge and experience in determining where your home’s energy efficiency can be improved.
+Having performed energy audits on hundreds of homes throughout Vermont, our BPI Certified energy auditors have the knowledge and experience in determining how your home’s energy efficiency can be improved.
 Our auditors will work to inspect every facet of your home’s profile to look for areas where weatherization, insulation, and heating systems can be improved or upgraded.
 From air sealing and improved insulation to the installation of heat pumps or super-efficient windows, all improvements made will aim to save you money by cutting your home’s heating and cooling costs.

 Commercial Energy Audits